 It is not lost to us that a lot of human suffering is tied to demonic oppression.
 It is the role of Christ's co-workers to release the demonically oppressed.
 This is not the same as being possessed (demons operating from inside them).

 The oppressed are those who are continuosly receiving darts from the devil in various areas of their lives:-

 f) Proclaiming – the time of the kingdom of God had come.

 Besides all of the above, we must continually proclaim the coming of the Kingdom of God.
 That which came and that which will come.

-It is our duty as believers to follow in our Master's footsteps and fulfill what He set out for us to do.
+It is our duty as believers to follow in Jesus' footsteps and fulfill what He set out for us to do.